 Our Pediatric Intensive Care unit clinical rotation occurs in two 4 week blocks during the second year.
 During this time, the residents are the primary caregivers for critically ill children in our 10-bed PICU directly adjacent to our pediatric inpatient unit.
 Here, residents work closely with our PICU staff, pediatric subspecialists, and surgical and cardiovascular subspecialties.
 The patient population in the PICU is varied, so residents care for children with the myriad of diagnoses that require critical care, including status epilepticus, respiratory failure, diabetic ketoacidosis, sepsis, and the pre and post-operative care of patients with critical congenital heart disease.
 Residents are also members of the Pediatric Critical Care Transport Program.
 This ground-based system transports critically ill children from Maine and southern New Hampshire hospitals to The Barbara Bush Children's Hospital.
 This experience provides residents with autonomy, the opportunity to perform many pediatric procedures, and independently make acute management decisions, all under the direction of our pediatric intensivist staff who value patient care, and resident teaching.

-Residents spend two blocks of acute care pediatrics at the MMC Pediatric Emergency Department, one in the intern year and a supervisory rotation in year 3.
-The MMC ED is a level one trauma center and sees over 18,000 pediatric patients each year.
-The pediatric wing of the emergency department has 10 dedicated pediatric beds geographically distinct from the rest of the department.
-Residents care for children who present to the ED including those with major or minor trauma, orthopedic injuries, poisonings, ingestions, and lacerations.
+Residents spend 8 weeks of their training at the MMC Pediatric Emergency Department, 4 weeks in the intern year and a supervisory 4 week rotation in year 3.
+Pediatric Emergency Care is provided both at the MMC Bramhall campus and Urgent Care Plus.
+The ED at the Bramhall campus serves as the only ACS verified Level-1 Trauma Center in Maine and serves almost 15,000 pediatric patients per year.
+Due to its proximity to Urgent Care Plus, the pediatric acuity at Bramhall campus is of relatively high acuity.
+An additional 6,000 pediatric visits occur at Urgent Care Plus annually consisting predominately of sprains, strains, fractures, lacerations and upper respiratory infections.
 Pediatric residents are scheduled preferentially on the pediatric wing of the department, to maximize their experience with children.
 Adults with pediatric applicable issues are also seen on this rotation (young adult women who need pelvic exams, adults that need laceration repairs, splinting, reduction of dislocations, etc.).
 In addition, residents spend time at Maine Medical Center Urgent Care Plus, our urgent care center 10 minutes from MMC.
 Emergency Pediatrics is supervised by attending emergency medicine staff under the direction of three Board Certified Pediatric Emergency Medicine physicians.
 In the third year, pediatric residents supervise the learning of pediatric and emergency medicine interns in the care of pediatric patients in the ED.
 Residents also spend time at the Northern England Poison Control Center as part of the embedded toxicology curriculum during these months.

 Senior Teaching Rotation